uBizzy/koseven/modules/userguide/README.md

 ### Userguide pages

 Userguide pages are in the module they apply to, in `guide/<module>`.
-Documentation for KO7 is in `system/guide/ko7` and documentation for orm is in `modules/orm/guide/orm`, etc.
+Documentation for Koseven is in `system/guide/ko7` and documentation for orm is in `modules/orm/guide/orm`, etc.

 Each module has an index page at `guide/<module>/index.md`.